TajaKuzman/Topic-Classification-FastText-Transformers/README.md

 I used XLM-RoBERTa (base-sized) and SloBERTa model.
 I performed a hyperparameter search to find the optimum number of epochs.
 The optimum number of epochs for XLM-RoBERTa was revealed to be 6, and for SloBERTa 8.

 Training took around 2 hours.
-Testing took around 10 minutes.
+Testing took around 10 minutes (for SloBERTa, for XLM-RoBERTa, testing took much longer).

 Results for training on the trainsmall: